 docker-compose for Pythonistas

 We all have at least heard about the terms containers, docker, etc. in today's times and the benefit, they bring to the deployment cycle of a web app.
 In this workshop, we will try to build the functionality of our server from the ground up using dockers as a dev env.
-This usage of containers is important as today most of the devs work on multiple services(thanks to microservice bloom) each requiring its own set of external dependencies which requires specific flags or settings to be set, instead of polluting our system containers help us to run almost any complex requirement app with zero setup
+This usage of containers is important as today most of the devs work on multiple services(thanks to microservice bloom) each requiring its own set of external dependencies which requires specific flags or settings to be set, instead of polluting our system containers help us to run almost any complex requirement app with zero setups.

 We will use